Diplomatic rank: Singapore

-FSOs are selected through multiple rounds of highly competitive written and observational psychometric and neuropsychological evaluations.
-Being one of the most exclusive and sought-after roles in the entire Singapore Civil Service, FSO candidates are typically drawn from graduates of the world's top universities.
-This is especially the case for candidates vying to be emplaced on the extremely competitive Political Track, of which only around 20 are recruited nationwide annually.
+FSOs are selected through multiple rounds of written and observational psychometric and neuropsychological evaluations.
+FSO candidates are typically drawn from graduates of the world's top universities.
+This is especially the case for candidates vying to be emplaced on the Political Track, of which only around 20 are recruited nationwide annually.

 Regardless, most candidates who are eventually selected, possess degrees with First Class Honours from the world's top fifty universities (e.g. the University of Oxford or the University of Cambridge in the United Kingdom, many of the Ivy League institutions in the United States, or Singapore's two most prestigious universities - the National University of Singapore and the Nanyang Technological University).